-The softwood strips will need to be set back from the rim of the bath by 21mm to allow for the thickness of the panel.
-You may also need to allow for the thickness of any material that secures the panel to the softwood strips (eg. Velcro - see section 4 - securing Panel in Place) To avoid the complication of cutting a rebate for the plinth simply stop the softwood strip 170mm above floor level.
-The plinth will slot in underneath (see diagram E)
+The softwood strips need to be set back from the rim of the bath to allow for the thickness of the panel.
+You may also need to allow for the thickness of any material that secures the panel to the softwood strips. (eg. Velcro).
+Panel thickness is 15mm, and you should allow at least 2-3mm more if using Velcro.